East Carolina vs. Navy NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Pirates rack up 78.5 more yards per game (435.5) than the Midshipmen allow per outing (357.0).

-- East Carolina is 7-2 against the spread and 6-3 overall when the team totals more than 357.0 yards.
+- When East Carolina piles up more than 357.0 yards, the team is 7-2 against the spread and 6-3 overall.

-- This year, the Pirates have turned the ball over 20 times, nine more than the Midshipmen's takeaways (11).

 - Find the latest spread and moneyline odds for East Carolina at SISportsbook.